wertstahl/Mousearrest/README.md

 Press ESC to end & release

 # USECASE
-If you just want to double click to trap and clean your mouse, actually also traps your keyboard except for the escape key
+If you just want to double click to trap and clean your mouse.
+Actually also traps your keyboard except for the ESCape key.

                     Happy cleaning!